nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### <a name="add-student"></a>3.1 Add Student: `add`

 Adds a student to ProgrammerError with their student ID and class ID.
+Both the student ID and class ID must be unique.

 Format: `add -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID> -email <EMAIL>`